Assignment Help

 Final Body Paragraph: Last Step / Completion

 The final step leads naturally to the outcome.
-This paragraph is often the most analytical — it explains what the successfully completed process achieves, and why each preceding step was necessary to get here.
+This paragraph is often the most analytical — it explains what the successfully completed process achieves, and why each preceding step was necessary.

 5